 Filter your account statistics to search for the data that interests you the most, for example, YouTube earned actions or Max.
 CPV.
 You can either filter by label or create your own filter.
 Once you've created a filter, you can save it for easy access in the future.

-You can customise the statistics tables of your Google Ads account using columns, segments, and filters.
-Once the tables look exactly how you want, you can download them as reports in a variety of formats and save them.
+You can customize the statistics tables of your Google Ads account using columns, segments and filters.
+Once the tables look exactly as you want them to, you can download them as reports in a variety of formats and save them.
 You can also set up reports to run at specific intervals, and schedule them to be emailed to you or other people who have access to your account.

 My change history